-Gareth Kent reviews Tudur Owen’s anecdotal tale of ‘Britain’s Worst Zoo’, the radio comedy-drama, Zoo.
+Gareth Kent reviews Tudur Owen’s anecdotal tale of ‘Britain’s Worst Zoo’ on the Welsh island of Anglesey in the radio comedy-drama, Zoo.

 The Welsh island of Anglesey is likely not the first place you would imagine encountering amorous spider monkeys, a doleful lion, a Eurasian eagle owl, nor a wandering wallaby.
 Yet, as Tudur Owen details in the radio comedy-drama, Zoo, during the early 1980s, you may have encountered all of these animals (and a few more) in a particularly rubbish zoo for the admission price of £1.
 Zoo is a two-part BBC Radio 4 comedy that sees Welsh comedian Owen provide an anecdotal account of how his family unwittingly came to own what the News of the World would dub as ‘the worst zoo in Britain’.